-The imbalance tariffs in Belgium are based on the activated balancing bids in a given quarter-hour and include an additional component in case of high structural imbalances.
-This so called "alpha component" comes into play when imbalances reach 140MW (which is more or less the volume of contracted automatic Frequency Restoration Reserves).
+The imbalance tariff in Belgium was based on the activated balancing bids in a given quarter-hour and include an additional component in case of high structural imbalances.
+This so called "alpha component" came into play when imbalances reach 140MW (which is more or less the volume of contracted automatic Frequency Restoration Reserves).
 In general, the alpha component is a dissuasive incentive incorporated in the imbalance settlement process to ensure that BRPs maintain their balance and in particular to avoid large and structural imbalances that would otherwise lead to a future increase in reserve needs.

-By 2020, the calculation and application of the alpha component will evolve, after consultation with stakeholders through the TSO's market interaction platform, i.e. the Working Group Balancing.
-The need for revision is triggered by the (planned) increase of installed renewable generation capacity (in particular offshore wind), resulting in an enlarged risk for substantial and persistent system imbalances within the Elia control zone.
+By 2020, the calculation and application of the alpha component has evolved, after consultation with stakeholders through the TSO's market interaction platform, i.e. the Working Group Balancing.
+The need for revision was triggered by the (planned) increase of installed renewable generation capacity (in particular offshore wind), resulting in an enlarged risk for substantial and persistent system imbalances within the Elia control zone.

-Two modifications are planned as from 1/1/2020:
+Two modifications have been introduced as from 1/1/2020:

-- Firstly, the calculation of the alpha component will change, so that stronger incentives are given to BRPs during high and structural imbalances: - o Alpha should respond more quickly to changes in the system imbalance and particularly impact in case of structural system imbalance. - o The impact of the alpha parameter in magnitude should be in proportion to the System Imbalance: the impact of the alpha parameter on the imbalance tariff should be larger for large imbalances than for small imbalances. - o In case of low system imbalances the need for an additional incentive is low therefore the alpha parameter can be low as well. - o In case of extremely high system imbalances the additional incentive of a continuously increasing alpha parameter is limited and should not serve as an unnecessary penalty.
+- Firstly, the calculation of the alpha component has changed, so that stronger incentives are given to BRPs during high and structural imbalances: - Alpha responds more quickly to changes in the system imbalance and particularly impact in case of structural system imbalance. - The impact of the alpha parameter in magnitude is in proportion to the System Imbalance: the impact of the alpha parameter on the imbalance tariff is larger for large imbalances than for small imbalances. - In case of low system imbalances the need for an additional incentive is low therefore the alpha parameter can be low as well. - o In case of extremely high system imbalances the additional incentive of a continuously increasing alpha parameter is limited and should not serve as an unnecessary penalty.